hotdaamn/asuswrt-merlin-wiki/User-scripts.md

 ### openvpn-event
 Called whenever an OpenVPN server gets started/stopped, or an OpenVPN client connects to a remote server.
 Uses the same syntax/parameters as the "up" and "down" scripts in OpenVPN.

+### ddns-start
+Script called at the end of a DDNS update process.
+This script is also called when setting the DDNS type to "Custom".
+The script gets passed the WAN IP as an argument.
+When handling a "Custom" DDNS, this script is also responsible for reporting the success or failure of the update process.
+See the Custom DDNS section for more information.

 ## Creating scripts
 Don't forget to set any script you create as being executable: